 The drawing doesn't need to be fancy.
 Sketching it can be exactly that — a sketch of the area.
 If you are a talented artist or just someone who likes to draw or color, this can be a fun project using graph paper and a pencil or colored pencils.
 If drawing isn't your thing, there are many landscape design software programs available.
 Some of these programs are more expensive than others, but with so many available, it won't be difficult to find one with which you are comfortable at a price you can afford.
 There are also a handful of free landscape design tools that meet many homeowners' needs.

 The best way to choose your plants is to visit a nursery.
-Viewing something in person is different than seeing it on a page or screen and can give you a clearer idea of the size and texture of each flower and shrub, which will help with texture, scale and flow.
+Viewing something in person is different than seeing it on a page or screen and can give you a clearer idea of the size and texture of each flower and shrub.
+Remember to consider the mature size of plants for their eventual scale and proportion in the landscape (width as well as height) instead of the scaled-down versions sold in nursery containers.
 Colors look different in person too.
 A local nursery can also tell you what plants are available in your area in case you need to make slight changes to your design and also what plants grow best for the specific climate and conditions of your area.